-Adaptive management: The application of scientific information and explicit feedback mechanisms to refine and improve future management decisions.

-Agricultural privilege tax: An annual tax levied on farming activities in the Everglades Agricultural Area and the C-139 basins to support Everglades restoration.

-Alkalinity: The alkaline nature of a substance (water) derived by measuring its ability to accept hydrogen ions.

-Alternative Water Supply (AWS): A supply of water that has been reclaimed after municipal, commercial, or agricultural uses; or a supply of storm water, or brackish or salt water, that has been treated in accordance with applicable rules and standards sufficient to supply an intended use.

-Analyte: A substance measured in an analytical procedure.

-Anthropogenic: Resulting from human influence.

-Aquifer: An underground, water-bearing layer of porous rock, sand, or gravel.

-Aquifer Storage and Recovery (ASR): The injection of fresh water into a confined saline aquifer during times when supply exceeds demand (wet season), and recovering it during times when there is a supply deficit (dry season).

-Baseline period: A specified period of time during which collected data are used for comparisons with subsequent data.

-Benthic: Pertaining to the bottom or sediment habitats of a body of water.

-Benthic flux: The rate that chemicals dissolved in water flow out of or into the bottom of aquatic systems.
-Also known as internal recycling, this represents the transport of dissolved chemical species across the solid-liquid interface at the bottom of aquatic systems.
-The flux of solutes can be either positive (into the water column from the sediment) or negative (out of the water column into the sediment), and can vary over multiple temporal and spatial scales.

-Best Management Practices (BMPs): Land, agricultural, industrial, and waste management techniques that reduce pollutant export from a specified area.

-Bioaccumulation: An increase in concentration of a contaminant in an organism, relative to its concentration in the environment over time (see also: biomagnification).

-Bioaccumulation factor (BAF): The ratio of a contaminant concentration in living tissue to its concentration in the organism's diet.

-Biogeochemistry: Study of the chemical, physical, geological, and biological processes and reactions that govern the composition of the natural environment (including the biosphere, the hydrosphere, the pedosphere, the atmosphere, and the lithosphere), and the cycles of matter and energy that transport the Earth's chemical components in time and space.

-Biomagnification: In a food chain, the process by which contaminants increase progressively in organisms at higher trophic levels (see also: bioaccumulation).
+- Ad valorem tax: A tax imposed on the value of real and personal property, as certified by the property appraiser in each county. - Adaptive management: The application of scientific information and explicit feedback mechanisms to refine and improve future management decisions. - Agricultural privilege tax: An annual tax levied on farming activities in the Everglades Agricultural Area and the C-139 basins to support Everglades restoration. - Alkalinity: Alkaline nature of a substance (water) derived by measuring its ability to accept hydrogen ions. - Alternative Water Supply (AWS): A supply of water that has been reclaimed after municipal, commercial, or agricultural uses; or a supply of storm water, or brackish or salt water, that has been treated in accordance with applicable rules and standards sufficient to supply an intended use. - Analyte: A substance measured in an analytical procedure. - Aquifer: An underground, water-bearing layer of porous rock, sand, or gravel. - Aquifer Storage and Recovery (ASR): The injection of fresh water into a confined saline aquifer during times when supply exceeds demand (wet season), and recovering the water during times when there is a supply deficit (dry season). - Baseline period: A specified period of time during which collected data are used for comparisons with subsequent data. - Benthic: Pertaining to the bottom or sediment habitats of a body of water. - Best Management Practices (BMPs): Land, agricultural, industrial, and waste management techniques that reduce pollutant export from a specified area. - Bioaccumulation: An increase in concentration of a contaminant in an organism, relative to its concentration in the environment over time.
+A bioaccumulation factor (BAF) is the ratio of a contaminant concentration in living tissue to its concentration in the organism's diet. - Biogeochemistry: Study of the chemical, physical, geological, and biological processes and reactions that govern the composition of the natural environment (including the biosphere, the hydrosphere, the pedosphere, the atmosphere, and the lithosphere), and the cycles of matter and energy that transport the Earth's chemical components in time and space. - Biomagnification: In a food chain, the process by which contaminants increases progressively in organisms at higher trophic levels.

-Biomass: The amount of living material in a particular sample, population, or area, usually measured as dry mass.
+Biomass: Amount of living material in a sample, population, or area, usually measured as dry mass.